kyle1320/groupme-bot/README.md

   * **post, postDelayed, and postTime:** Posts a message on this bot's behalf, optionally after some delay or at a specific time.
 Should be called by the bot's `consult` function.
 Takes the message to be posted.
 These are some common properties of the message object:
     * **text:** The text to display in the posted message

-A Bot constructor should take two arguments:
+A Bot constructor should take the bot's ID as its only argument.

-  * **id:** The bot's ID (as described above)
-  * **submit:** The function to be called when the bot posts a message.
-Should handle "posting" of the message (such as sending the message to GroupMe).
+A bot will emit a `message` event when a message is posted.

-## BotRunner
+## Bot Router
-The botRunner function allows for the creation of an express.js Router that may run several bots simultaneously.
+The botRouter function allows for the creation of an express.js Router that may run several bots simultaneously.

-the botRunner function is given a list of bots, and returns a Router object.
-For any bot passed as an argument, POST requests through the router to the path `/[bot.name]` will be directed to the bot.
+the botRunner function is given a BotGroup, and returns a Router object.
+For any bot in thr BotGroup, POST requests through the router to the path `/[bot.name]` will be directed to the bot.

-The returned Router object should be treated like any other Express router.

 ## Debugging
 Verbose logging can be enabled by setting the environment variable `BOT_VERBOSE` to any non-empty string.